Indian Key Historic State Park

 Indian Key Historic State Park is accessible only by watercraft:

-- Bring Essentials: Pack water, sunscreen, insect repellent, and snacks, as there are no facilities on the island.
+- Bring Essentials: Pack water, sunscreen, insect repellent, snacks, and any safety gear you need for your trip.

 Nearby Attractions

-- Lignumvitae Key Botanical State Park: Explore another island park with rich history and beautiful natural habitats.
+- Lignumvitae Key Botanical State Park: Explore another nearby island park known for its history and protected tropical habitat.

-- Theater of the Sea: A marine mammal park in Islamorada offering dolphin and sea lion encounters.
+- Theater of the Sea: A longtime Islamorada attraction offering marine-animal programs and family-friendly experiences.

 Why Visit Indian Key Historic State Park?